Can people truly change?

 “You don’t have to run away from life,

 your whole life.”

 In season 1, Amy tries to make change at work from within.

-“How strange is this life - to be born into a body.
+How strange is this life - to be born into a body.
 To certain uncertain parents.
 In this beautiful, upsetting world.
 It’s so bizarre.

-The show is part tragedy because the hero endures great self-inflicted suffering.
-And part heroic comedy because she bumbles towards something better.
+"Enlightened" is a tragedy in that a hero endures great self-inflicted suffering.
+And part heroic comedy because she eventually bumbles towards something better.